ScilifelabDataCentre/RDM-guidelines/content/about/_index.md

 SciLifeLab is committed to the values of <a href="https://research-and-innovation.ec.europa.eu/strategy/strategy-research-and-innovation/our-digital-future/open-science_en" target="_blank">Open Science</a>, <a href="https://www.ucl.ac.uk/research/strategy-and-policy/research-transparency" target="_blank">Transparent research</a> and [FAIR principles](/topics/fair-principles) (Findable, Accessible, Interoperable and Reusable).
 We work actively to ensure that the investments done by the society in research infrastructure resources can achieve the highest possible impact.

-The SciLifeLab RDM guidelines was built and is maintained by the <a href="https://scilifelab.se/data" target="_blank">SciLifeLab Data Centre</a> and <a href="https://nbis.se" target="_blank">NBIS</a>.
+The SciLifeLab RDM guidelines was built and is maintained by the SciLifeLab Data Centre and NBIS.
 We welcome all questions related to research data management or the website itself.
 Please get in touch with us by emailing [data-management@scilifelab.se](mailto:data-management@scilifelab.se) or by sending us a message using our contact form.

-The content of the website is moderated by an [editorial group](/about/contributors/) supported by the SciLifeLab RDM guidelines advisory group.
+The content of the website is moderated by an editorial group supported by the SciLifeLab RDM guidelines advisory group.
 However, contributions are welcome in each of the sections.
-For example, you can suggest [a new topic](/topics/) or an update to current [research data life cycle](/data-life-cycle) or [topic](/topics/) pages.
+For example, you can suggest a new topic or an update to current [research data life cycle](/data-life-cycle) or [topic](/topics/) pages.

 <a class="link-teal" href="/about/contributors/"><b>See all contributors <i class="bi bi-arrow-right-square"></i></b></a>